haroohie-club/HaroohieSite/content/chokuretsu/serial-loops/docs/2.scripts/1.commands/en.md

 ## `CONFETTI`
 **Parameters**:
-* `Visible`: If true turns confetti on.
+* `Visible`: If true, turns confetti on.
 If false, turns it off.

 Displays falling confetti on the top screen.